Simple yet satisfying, these maple roasted carrots are the perfect side dish that picky eaters will love. Naturally vegan and gluten free.

-- Slice the carrots in half lengthways and place on a baking sheet.
+- Slice carrots in half lengthways and place on a large baking sheet.

-- Mix olive oil and maple syrup together in a small bowl, and brush over carrots.
+- Mix olive oil and maple syrup together in a small bowl, and brush over carrots to coat them.

 - Sprinkle over salt and cayenne.
-(Optionally add rosemary sprigs to baking sheet, if using.)
+(Optionally add rosemary sprigs to baking sheet between carrot halves, if using.)

-- Bake in the oven for 25 minutes until carrots are tender, flipping once halfway through.
+- Bake in oven for 25 minutes until carrots are tender, flipping once halfway through.

 - Serve on a large plate, decorated with chopped parsley if desired.